codelucas/newspaper/docs/user_guide/install.rst

 Get the Code
 ------------

-newspaper is actively developed on GitHub, where the code is `always available <https://github.com/codelucas/newspaper>`_.
+Newspaper is actively developed on GitHub, where the code is `always available <https://github.com/codelucas/newspaper>`_.

 You can clone the public repository::